Darin755/Rawsonlinux/README.md

 #Rawson linux
-we are on version 3.0
+This is Rawsonlinux 20 "TRAPPIST"

+It is named after the TRAPPIST star system

 created by Darin Rawson and Alex Rawson

-we just integrated Jarvis https://github.com/sukeesh/Jarvis.git into Rawsonlinux

 Check out Rawson Linux website https://sites.google.com/view/rawsonlinux/home